abram-twede/Melondy/README.md

    $ cp .env.example .env
    ```

-7. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file.
+7. Add your [API key](https://platform.openai.com/account/api-keys) to the newly created `.env` file.

+8. Go to developer.spotify.com and add your API keys to the .env file

-8. Run the app:
+9. Run the app:

    ```bash
    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).